tiensever/CFM/README.markdown

 - When viewing a CITY, need to see all of MOVIES hosted in that CITY and a list of 10 PLACES within that CITY
 - When viewing a PLACE, seeing the MOVIES being hosted there and CITY that the place lives within
 - When looking at a specific MOVIE, an "add Place" button is provided which the user can then do the following:
- + Add a new PLACE which the user mut provide PLACE name and associated CITY
+  - Add a new PLACE which the user mut provide PLACE name and associated CITY
- + Select an existing PLACE to associate to.
+  - Select an existing PLACE to associate to.
 - When looking at a specific CITY, an "add Place" button is provided which the user can then do the following:
- + Add a new PLACE which the user mut provide PLACE name
+  - Add a new PLACE which the user mut provide PLACE name
 - Broad drill downs, user can select MOVIE, then select a CITY associated to that MOVIE to view, then select a PLACE used in that CITY for filming that MOVIE.

+#### GOOGLE MAP INTEGRATED

+View Movie - Brings map up with Cities for that movie View City - If no movie is selected, shows all places for that city, if a movie is selected, shows places for that movie in that city
+View Place - Shows location of that place.
+If it was drilled down into from a movie, displays movie name and a section that shows "Other Movies Filmed Here..." which has the list of other movies (if any) filmed at that place.
+If user goes directly to that place, the "Other Movies Filmed Here..." title changes to "Movies Filmed Here" and lists the movies filmed there.
+In both cases, the city name is also displayed.

 ## EXAMPLE